AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 [Labels](../Common_Settings/Labels) are text or image elements that can be placed anywhere on any chart (you can enable them on a whole series or in a single point).
 For text labels, font settings and [text formatters](../Common_Settings/Text_Formatters) are available.

-Please note: when you create a Venn diagram, you can set labels for circles as well as intersections.
+Please note: when you create a Venn diagram, you can set labels both for circles and intersections.

 This chart type supports an optional data field – **name**.
-Names of circles are shown in labels by default, but in the case of intersections it is the **value** field.
-If you want **name** or other field to be displayed there, you should configure labels manually.
+Names of circles are shown in their labels by default, but in the case of intersections it is the **value** field.
+If you want **name** or other field to be displayed in labels of intersections, you should configure labels manually.

 You can also add a custom data field and use it for configuring labels.